Glubs9/FirstLambdaCalculusInterpreterInHaskell/README.md

 This is the first successful lambda calculus interpreter I have written, and it was written in haskell.

 # Motivation
 I have been trying to write lambda calculus interpreters ever since I heard the concept but I always struggled with it and never got it working properly without loads of bugs but after reading through a thing on shift reduce parsing by mit I decided to give it an implementation (this was also the first time I had a proper look at a bottom up parser).
 After thinking about it for a while I thought that I could map the algorithm for shift reduce pretty much 1:1 on haskell's pattern matching and custom type system and so I decided to write it in haskell.
 After having written this I realise that this approach doesn't really work all that well but it was fun to do anyway.
+This motivation leads to this implementation being very bare, just because I wanted it to work and didn't want to risk any extra features just in case it didn't work.

 # Usage
 download all the files onto your local machine.
 Then compile Main.hs (I only tested compilation using ghc so it may not work on other compilers).